-2The minimum trench depth for alternative OWTS may be less than twelve (12) inches provided sewage effluent is dispersed at or below grade.
+The minimum trench depth for alternative OWTS may be less than twelve (12) inches provided sewage effluent is dispersed at or below grade.

-3For existing structures only, the bottom of the drainfield shall not be deeper than fortyeight (48) inches below the finished grade, unless written approval is given by the Health Officer.
+The bottom of the drainfield shall not be deeper than thirty-six (36) inches below the finished grade, unless written approval is given by the Health Officer.
 Gravel-filled excavated pits shall not be designed or constructed in drainfield trenches.